IMDS Compliance

 Collect Material Composition Data from Every Supplier—Without the Chasing

-CORA launches targeted campaigns to collect substance-level material declarations from multi-tier automotive suppliers, follows up automatically, and accepts responses in any format.
+CORA launches targeted campaigns to collect substance-level material declarations from suppliers across all tiers, follows up automatically, and accepts responses in any format—eliminating the need for centralized supplier self-service portals that suppliers never adopt.

 • Launch material data campaigns to hundreds of suppliers with one click